ADB's Work in Bhutan

 Overall capital subscription:

 Paid-in capital subscription:

 Bhutan is one of the fastest-growing economies in South Asia and has more than halved its poverty rate since 2007.
 However, the challenge remains for Bhutan to expand its economic base and make growth more inclusive, especially for unemployed youth and women.
-Developing a vibrant private sector is key to diversifying Bhutan’s economy, generating more broad-based growth, and creating sustainable jobs.
+In the aftermath of the coronavirus disease (COVID-19) pandemic, a key policy priority is prompt but sustainable economic recovery.

 Since 1982, ADB has committed loans totaling $584.06 million, grants of $269.22 million, and technical assistance worth $57.23 million for Bhutan.